jaffarkeikei/jaffarkeikei/README.md

     <img src="https://github-readme-stats.vercel.app/api/top-langs?username=jaffarkeikei&layout=compact&card_width=500" alt="Languages Used" width="60%"/>
 </div>

 Why C++, you ask?
 Well, I have always been fascinated by systems.
 The way they work, the way they interact, and the way they are built.
 C and C++ is a language that allows me to dive deep into the system, understand its intricacies, and manipulate it to my will.
 It's a language that doesn't hold your hand, and I love it for that.
 It challenges me to think, to solve, and to create.
 I am a systems thinker, and C++ is a systems language.
-It's a match made in heaven.

 ---